- Class: Mammalia (Mammals)

 A friendly way one camel may greet another is by blowing in its face.
 Various positions of the head, neck, ears, and tail have different meanings in camel society, too.
 For example, ears forward indicates alertness; the tail curled over the back is a sign of submission.

 Baby humps.
 When she is about a give birth, an expectant mother removes herself from the herd and finds a private area covered with vegetation for her calving spot.
 After a gestation of 12 to 14 months, a newborn camel is able to walk beside the mother within half an hour.
 The calf has no humps but small peaks of hide, each topped with a tassel of curly hair to indicate where the humps will form.

-Humans have used camels since ancient times.
+Humans have depended on camels since ancient times.
 They were even brought to the US in the mid-1800s as a potential source of transportation across the West, as well as a replacement for beef cattle.
 Today, if the nomads of Africa’s Saharan region continue their traditional way of life, they will need the dromedary camels for milk, wool, and transport.

-Bactrian camels, however, are at critical risk, facing a decline in the wild as they are hunted for sport or killed because they compete with domestic camels and livestock for grazing and watering spots.
+Bactrian camels, however, are at critical risk, facing a decline as they are hunted for sport or killed because they compete with domestic camels and livestock for grazing and watering spots.
 They are also hunted for their meat.
 Their habitat is also being taken over by illegal mining operations.
 There are currently about 650 Bactrian camels in China and about 450 in Mongolia.
-The Wild Camel Protection Foundation was established in 1997 and has set up a natural reserve in China for wild Bactrian camels.
+The Wild Camel Protection Foundation was established in 1997 and has set up a natural reserve in China for Bactrian camels.

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.